startergo/qemu-virgl-3dfx/wrappers/README.md

 **Requirements**
 - `git` for stamping commit ID to text
 - `mkisofs` for making iso
-- `dos2unix` for changing control characters to Windows CRLF
+- `dos2unix` for changing control characters to Windows CRLF (important)
 - `bsdtar, vmaddons.iso` for copying DirectX wrappers (optional)

 **Packaging**

 This instructions are based in Arch Linux btw, in Bash Shell.
-Its simple because of different Linux distributions or your using Windows
+Its simple because of different Linux distributions or your using Windows.

     $ cd ~/myqemu/qemu-3dfx/wrappers/iso
     $ mkdir wrapfx && cd wrapfx